 - Actor Allusion: When Crunch tells Nicky that Francie is his apprentice, Nicky makes a comment about Crunch being a wizard.
 Jay Baruchel, who plays Francie, starred as a wizard's apprentice in The Sorcerer's Apprentice.

 - All Musicals Are Adaptations: While attempting to explain to the border guard why his wearing a false beard, Francie claims that he is in a play called Witness!: The Musical.
-(And, yes, he specifically mentions that it has an exclamation mark.)
+(And yes, he specifically mentions that it has an exclamation mark.)

-- Badass Biker: After getting out of prison, former Getaway Driver Crunch Calhoun works as motorcycle daredevil who takes cash from event organisers to deliberately crash, because that's what the crowds have come out hoping to see.
+- Badass Biker: After getting out of prison, former Getaway Driver Crunch Calhoun works as a motorcycle daredevil who takes cash from event organisers to deliberately crash, because that's what the crowds have come out hoping to see.

 - Badass Driver: Crunch used to be regarded as the best Getaway Driver in the biz.
 He shows his chops when he loses two motorcycle cops who are pursuing him by not only driving into the subway, but through a train.

 - Bad Habits: The middleman in the deal for the Gospel According to James is called 'the Reverend' who dresses like a priest, including a clerical collar.
 However, there is no evidence that he is actually a minister of religion.